 A cerebral baseball lifer who transformed a small-market team into a consistent winner with his unorthodox, data-driven approach.

-Craig Counsell’s baseball story is one of unexpected turns and quiet reinvention.
-The Wisconsin native, known for his distinctive batting stance as a scrappy utility player, carved out a 16-year career defined by clutch moments, including scoring the winning run in the 1997 World Series.
-His true impact, however, came from the dugout.
-Taking over the Milwaukee Brewers in 2015, Counsell discarded old managerial playbooks, embracing analytics and unconventional strategies with a calm, professorial demeanor.
-He guided the Brewers, a franchise with limited historical success, to five playoff berths, making them perennial contenders.
+Craig Counsell scored the winning run in the 1997 World Series.
+Born in 1970, the Wisconsin native carved out a 16-year career as a scrappy utility player with a distinctive batting stance.
+His true impact came from the dugout.
+Taking over the Milwaukee Brewers in 2015, Counsell discarded old managerial playbooks, embracing analytics and unconventional strategies with a calm demeanor.
+He guided the franchise to five playoff berths, making them perennial contenders.
 His 2023 move to the rival Chicago Cubs sent shockwaves through the sport, a testament to his valued intellect, and he promptly led them back to the postseason.

 1965–1980